 Another book that is perfect for younger children is, and Only for Me by Michelle Derrig.
 This book clearly outlines that children shouldn’t be touching another child’s genitals (or letting another child touch theirs).
-A parent (thanks Sara!) emailed me to say that My Underpants Rule by Kate and Rod Power does talk about not touching someone else’s genitals.
+A parent (thanks Sara!) emailed me to say that My Underpants Rule by Kate and Rod Power talks about not touching someone else’s genitals.

 ‘Playing doctor’ is usually just a sign that your child is curious about the differences between people.
 But there are better (and safer) ways to satisfy your child’s curiosity about these differences.

 You can help to satisfy your child’s curiosity by teaching them the names of their private parts, by talking about the differences between boys and girls and by teaching them body safety ie how to be the boss of their own body, and the difference between public & private.

 My mission is to create resources that will help you to naturally talk to your kids about sex, all while respecting your personal values.